- Laurie Seban

 Assyria: Khorsabad Court with Lamassu, Gilgamesh with Lion

-Next to the lamassu, the ancient hero Gilgamesh holds a lion—he was subject of the first major text in the world, the Epic of Gilgamesh It detailed his conquest of people and beasts in his quest for eternal life.
+Next to a lamassu, the ancient hero Gilgamesh holds a lion—he was subject of the first major text in the world, the Epic of Gilgamesh It detailed his conquest of people and beasts in his quest for eternal life.
 The image here, of a king hunting lions as a measure of power is seen across Mesopotamia and Africa.
 Look carefully and you’ll see not just patterns, but also cuneiform covering the surface of the creature.

 Panels from the palaces show other representations of power.
-Reliefs of Ashurbanipal II from Ninevah shows the ruler directing timber from Lebanon, in the typical Mesopotamian synthesis of stylization (hair, beard, body, clothes) with naturalism--look at how the toes curl over the bottom edge!
+The Relief of Ashurbanipal II from Ninevah shows the ruler directing timber from Lebanon, in the typical Mesopotamian synthesis of stylization (hair, beard, body, clothes) with naturalism--look at how the toes curl over the bottom edge of the panel!

 Ashurbanipal in Ninevah